Do you have any bad speaking habits when you are presenting?

-The phenomenon ‘Death by PowerPoint’ has been around for at least a decade and its one most of us are not only familiar with, but have been victims of.
-Only yesterday I was leading a presentation training workshop for a team of executives in London when I saw it again in the very next room.
+The phenomenon ‘Death by PowerPoint’ has been around for a long time.
+It’s one that most of us are not only familiar with but have been victims of.
+I was leading a presentation training workshop for a team in London recently when I saw it in the very next room.

-During our short coffee break as I left the training room I noticed that in the meeting room right next door to the one we were working in another presentation was in full swing.
-As it was a glass wall I could of course see everything that was going on in the room and here is what I saw.
+During our break, as I left the training room, I noticed that in the meeting room next door another presentation was in full swing.
+As the room had a glass wall I could see everything that was going on in it.

 A speaker presenting PowerPoint slides to an audience of at least 20 people.

-This of course represents one of the most common and toxic bad habits we still see every day.
-It’s toxic because to the audience its nothing but ‘noise’.
+In fact, it’s still one of the most common bad speaking habits we still see every day.
+It’s a bad speaking habit because of the impact on the audience.

-Stop using bullet points, your audience don’t like them and you don’t need them.
+Stop using bullet points, your audience don’t like them.